rossmoody/cryptocons/README.md

 #### 2. Standalone

 > This implementation is discouraged.
 It's best to use an IconButton instead as it contains accessible interaction states.
+But if you're gonna do it, do it in the following way.

 Suppose the icon is being used as a standalone interactive element and isn't accompanied by a visible text label.
 In that case, it's best to use a combination of `role`, `aria-label`, and ensuring the icon can be discovered by assistive technology by setting `aria-hidden` to `false`.